Thursday, 25 May 2017

 JIDDU KRISHNAMURTI-A MODERN PHILOSOPHER WHO NEGATED ESTABLISHED BELIEFS.

-Jiddu Krishnamurti is one of our modern philosophers whose thought is so abstract that few people could understand it.
-As per me he stretches into a number of pages what can be said in a sentence.
-His core thought is that truth is pathless and has to be approached by each one in their own different ways.
-As per him this is precisely the reason why no one can guide you because your thinking process is different from any other and is unique.
+Jiddu Krishnamurthi is one of our modern philosophers whose thought is so abstract that few people could understand it.
+As per me, he stretches into several pages what can be said in a sentence.
+His core thought is that truth is pathless and it has to be approached by each one in their own different ways.
+As per Krishnamurthi this is precisely the reason why no one can guide you because your thinking process is different from any other, and is unique.
 He has hit the core of all beliefs by negating the concept of Guru itself.
 However, despite stating these views he functioned like a big guru himself touring all over the world and giving his lectures on all topics under the sun.
 It is interesting to see how he has evolved.

-After retirement their father was employed as a clerk in the Theosophical society and given a cottage near its headquarters in Adyar.
-In the beach at Adayar in Madras in 1909 Krishnamurti and his brother Nityanand were spotted by Colonel Charles Leadbetter who was a co founder of the Theosophical Society.
-Leadbetter felt that Krishnamurti is an extraordinary and spiritual person.
+After retirement, their father was employed as a clerk in the Theosophical Society and given a cottage near its headquarters in Adyar.
+In the beach at Adayar in Madras in 1909 Krishnamurthi and his brother Nityanand were spotted by Colonel Charles Leadbetter who was a co-founder of the Theosophical Society.
+Leadbetter felt that Krishnamurthi is an extraordinary and spiritual person.
 He recommended them to Mrs Annie Besant who adopted them.

 An order of the “Rising Star of the East” was formed by Annie Besant in 1911 and Krishnamurti was proclaimed as its messiah.
 Initially the boys were taught at the headquarters of the Theosophical Society.
 During this time Krishanmurti developed a strong bond with Mrs Annie Besant.